 Any permit with changes to its shape, color, working design or designation is an altered permit.
 Altered permits are void and subject to citation.
 The reproduction of a permit is not permitted.

 The University of California is authorized to enforce parking regulations and issue citations for violations pursuant to California Vehicle Code 21113a.
 Citation revenue supports UC Merced's Alternative Transportation program and the shuttle services.
 Citation revenue is not used for the construction, operation, maintenance or administration of parking facilities.

 The UC Merced citation appeals process conforms to the process directed by California Assembly Bill 408 and California Vehicle Code 40215.
 Appeals must be submitted within 21 calendar days from the issue date of the citation.
 After the 21 day deadline has passed the opportunity to contest the citation is forfeited.

-If a citation is not paid or appealed within the 21 calendar day deadline, a penalty equal to the amount of the citation will be added to the original citation amount.
+If a citation is not paid or appealed within the 21 calendar day deadline, a late penalty will be applied and possible notification to the Department of Motor Vehicles (DMV).

 A DMV hold may be placed on a vehicle's registration if a citation remains unpaid after the 21 calendar day deadline.
 This restricts the ability to register the vehicle until all citations are paid in full.

 Citations become delinquent when unpaid after the 21 calendar day deadline.
 Vehicles with five or more unpaid delinquent citations are subject to impoundment at the owner's expense under the authority of the California Vehicle Code, Section 22651 (i).
 Vehicles will be immobilized (booted) when displaying an altered, lost or stolen permit.
 Parked, abandoned, or disabled vehicles creating a safety hazard or restricting access may be towed.